Nick-Anzalone/Hue_Implementation/README.md

 # Hue Phillips Integration Plugin

-This plugin allows users to link their Hue Phillips smart lights in their home to their RuneLite client.
+This plugin allows users to link their Hue Phillips smart lights in their home to their RuneLite client, creating a more immesrvie gaming expereince.

-When the player receives a drop worth over 1M Gp your smart lights will react and turn green.

-When the player died your smart lights will react and turn red.

-When the player is in a raid and a team member receives a drop, the lights will react and turn purple

-When the player receives a pet the lights will react and turn light blue!
+The plugin allows you to chose which color your Hue Phillips lights will turn to in certaint instances.

+The plugin will interact with your lights when you recive expensive loot, die, recieve a raids drop, win a duel at duel arena, receive a pet, or level up.

 # Setup